-A parrot’s feathers can change color, but underlying health problems are the most common reason.
+A parrot’s feathers can change color.
 The most obvious differences will be a duller coloration, a darkening of color, or colored bands or striping appearing on the feathers.
-All have different specific causes, and some of these indicate serious health problems.
+Each of the explanations has different specific causes.

-A parrot’s feathers change in color primarily in response to its health.
 A healthy parrot will have strong, well-kept, and colorful plumage.
-An unhealthy parrot will present at least one symptom of its illness via its feathers.
+An unhealthy parrot will present at least one symptom via its feathers.
 A parrot’s feathers may turn grey, black, yellow, white, brown, or lose their vibrancy.
-Liver disease and Vitamin A deficiency are two common causes of feather discoloration in parrots.
+Liver disease and Vitamin A deficiency are common causes of feather discoloration in parrots.

-If the feathers only slightly dim in color, your parrot is preparing to molt.
-If it is getting medicated treatment or a stressful time, it may develop banding on its feathers.
-This is especially true right before it sheds the feathers to regrow them.
+If the feathers are only slightly dim in color, your parrot is preparing to molt.
+If it is getting medicated treatment or is going through a stressful time, it may develop banding on its feathers.
+This is especially true when shedding feathers to regrow them.
 As long as the source of the banding is resolved, the feathers will grow back normally.

 Feather Discoloration In Parrots

 Parrots can’t intentionally change the color of their feathers.
-They cannot brighten or dim them, switch between colors, or introduce new patterns like an octopus.
-However, unlike a dog’s coat, parrot feathers can change and discolor in response to certain stimuli.
-Namely, this will be its health and wellbeing.
+They cannot brighten or dim them, switch between colors, or introduce new patterns.
+However, parrots’ feathers can change and discolor in response to health-related factors.

-The state of a parrot’s feathers is a reflection of its health.
-It is theorized that wild parrots use the coloration of feathers to determine healthy partners during mating season.
-In most cases, the reason behind your parrot’s feathers changing color is serious.
-You may need to alter its diet, reduce outside stressors, or even contact a vet.
+It’s theorized that wild parrots use the coloration of their feathers to determine healthy partners during the mating season.
+In most cases, the reason behind your parrot’s feathers changing color is likely to be serious.
+So, you may need to alter its diet, reduce outside stressors, or contact a vet.

 What Do Healthy Parrot Feathers Look Like?